Sahil-Tyrew/climate_analyzer_project/README.md

 Option 1:

 python3 -m src.main  #or python

-    You will See Available Data Files with their Names of the Area and What you want to predicict Enter the number of the correlated Area+Option
+   You will see available data files with the names of the area and what you want to predict.
+    Enter the number of the correlated Area+Option.

     Prediction with printed results and plot
     Clustering (works with both 1D and 2D data)